-This section empirically investigates the effect of China's rising share of exports, to both Indian domestic market and an export destination, on product variety of Indian manufacturing firms.
-To establish causality between greater import competition (from China) and the product mix of Indian manufacturing firms, we use China's entry to the WTO on December 11th, 2001 (November 10 was the date approval, but actual joining took place in December), as a quasi-natural experiment, together with the differential competitive pressures faced by Indian firms due to this trade shock, as our identification strategy.
-The accession to the WTO is significantly driven by China's makeover to a market-oriented economy.
+This section empirically investigates the effect of China's rising share of exports in Indian domestic market and an export destination, on the product variety of Indian manufacturing firms.
+To establish causality between greater import competition (from China) and the product mix of Indian manufacturing firms, we use China's entry to the WTO on December 11th, 200131, as a quasi-natural experiment, together with the differential competitive pressures faced by Indian firms due to this trade shock, as our identification strategy.
+The accession to the WTO is significantly driven by China's movement towards a more market-oriented economy.
 This transition to a market-oriented economy is a result of the following internal factors: (a) significant rural-to-urban migration of workers, (b) firms/industries gaining access to foreign technologies, capital and intermediate goods, and (c) allowing multinationals to operate in the country (Autor et al., 2013).
 These internal reforms had significant positive effects on China's trade, which eventually led to the country's accession to the WTO.
-In other words, we use China's accession to the WTO as an instrument for the internal reforms in China, which significantly boosted the productivity growth in the industries.
-We argue that membership to the WTO led to an increase in the import share of Chinese products, and thus intensified the competition faced by Indian firms in their domestic market and one of its main export destination.
+In other words, we use China's accession to the WTO as an instrument for the internal reforms in China, which significantly boosted the productivity growth in various industries.
+We argue that membership to the WTO led to an increase in the import share of Chinese products and thus intensified the competition faced by Indian firms in their domestic market and one of its main export destination.

 The economic reforms undertaken by China in the post-1990 period in anticipation of becoming a member of the WTO, and thus getting fully integrated into the global economy, provides an important element of our empirical strategy.
-Since China's membership to the WTO in 2001 was influenced by factors not related to the activities of Indian firms neither in their domestic nor export market, therefore the former's accession to the WTO can be interpreted as an exogenous shock from the standpoint of India.
+Since China's membership to the WTO in 2001 was influenced by factors not related to the activities of Indian firms neither in their domestic nor export markets, therefore its accession to the WTO can be interpreted as an exogenous shock from the standpoint of India.
 Furthermore, there were no trade agreements between India and China in the period prior to accession, so there is a little probability that China's visibility in the world trade matrix (in terms of becoming a WTO member) could be confounded with other factors related to the activities of Indian manufacturing firms.